near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// Must be emitted by an SBT registry.
 /// Registry must add the `account` to a blocklist and prohibit issuing SBTs to this account
 /// in the future
-type Kill {
+/// Must be emitted by an SBT registry. type Kill {
   account: AccountId;
   memo?: string;   // optional message